 JOHN BENNISON (1941)

-For service to business, particularly in the primary industry sector through the promotion and development of commercial opportunities for farmers, and to the arts.
+Awarded an AM for service to business, particularly in the primary industry sector through the promotion and development of commercial opportunities for farmers, and to the arts.
 Mr Bennison was instrumental in spreading Wesfarmers’ commercial horizons successfully into meat processing, production of fertilizer, distribution of gas and general retailing.

 MICHAEL BEECH (1949-56)